AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 ``amrex.the_device_arena_release_threshold`` or
 ``amrex.the_managed_arena_release_threshold``.
 Note that the units for all the parameter discussed above are bytes.
-All these areans also have a member funciton :cpp:`freeUnused()` that can be used to manully release unused memory back to the system.
+All these areans also have a member function :cpp:`freeUnused()` that can be used to manually release unused memory back to the system.

 If you want to print out the current memory usage